minwedar/handbrake-video-batch/README.md

                         preset (720p)
   -d, --dir_structure   Directory structure at output point from input point.
   -x, --overwrite       Overwrites output file if it exists.
 Default not to.
-  --add_date            Add time stamp to begining of the file's name.
+  --add_date            Add time stamp to beginning of the file's name.
-  --add_shot_date       Add time stamp to begining of the file's name from
+  --add_shot_date       Add time stamp to beginning of the file's name from
                         "Shot Data" exif info.
+  --rotate              Look for rotation metatdata and apply rotation command
+                        to handbrake cmd line when needed.
+(Only 180 degree rotation currently setup.)
+  --duration_threshold Weed out those videos in the list that have fewer than
+                        seconds specified with this option.
   ```

 ## Examples